 The annual festival offers two distinct programs.
 Saturday night features musicians of all ages from around the Capital Region.
 On Sunday, the School of the Albany/Berkshire Ballet will be guest performers in their third festival appearance.

 August Wilson’s play is set in 1936.
 Boy Willie arrives in Pittsburgh from the South in a battered truck loaded with watermelons to sell.
 He has an opportunity to buy some land down home, but he has to come up with the money right quick.

-Music Program ensembles (Chorale, Chamber Singers, Concert Band, Jazz Ensemble, Symphony Orchestra) are joined by student groups (Serendipity, Pitch Please, Harmonic Cadences) for a concert celebrating the season.
+Music Program ensembles (Chorale, Chamber Singers, Concert Band, Jazz Band, Symphony Orchestra) are joined by student groups (Serendipity, Pitch Please, Earth Tones) for a concert celebrating the season.